badge icon

 • Regional Organizations: Organization of American States (OAS), Community of Latin American and Caribbean States (CELAC).

-• Trade Blocs and Alliances: Chile is a founding member of the Pacific Alliance (with Colombia, Mexico, and Peru), recognized as the region’s most integrated and free-trade-oriented bloc.
+• Trade Blocs and Alliances: Founding member of the Pacific Alliance (with Colombia, Mexico, and Peru), recognized as the region’s most integrated and free-trade-oriented bloc.
 It is also a member of PROSUR, which promotes political and diplomatic coordination on gender equality, development, and the environment.

 The Chilean Armed Forces (Fuerzas Armadas de Chile) are regarded as one of the most professional, modern, and well-equipped military forces in South America.
 Historically influenced by Prussian/German military traditions, their mission is to safeguard the country’s territorial integrity, sovereignty, and national security.